Southern Hemisphere: Population

 More than 850 million people live in the Southern Hemisphere, representing around 10–12% of the total global human population.
-Of those 850 million people, more than 203 million live in Brazil, the largest country by land area in the Southern Hemisphere, while more than 150 million live in Java, the most populous island in the world.
-The most populous country in the Southern Hemisphere is Indonesia, with 275 million people (roughly 30 million of whom live north of the Equator on the northern portions of the islands of Sumatra, Borneo, and Sulawesi, as well as most of North Maluku, while the rest of the population lives in the Southern Hemisphere).
+Of those 850 million people, more than 203 million live in Brazil.
+Approximately 93% of Brazil is below the equator, and over 95% of the total population also live below the equator.
+More than 150 million live in Indonesia's Java, the most populous island in the world and one which is situated entirely below the equator.
+The most populous country in the Southern Hemisphere is Indonesia, with 275 million people.
+Roughly 30 million Indonesians live north of the equator on the northern portions of the islands of Sumatra, Borneo, and Sulawesi, as well as most of North Maluku.
+The rest of the population lives in the Southern Hemisphere, making Indonesia the country with the most inhabitants in the Southern Hemisphere.
 The most populous country entirely located within the Southern Hemisphere is Tanzania, with an estimated population of roughly 67 million people as of 2024.
-Portuguese is one of the most spoken languages in the Southern Hemisphere, with over 230 million speakers in six countries – mostly in Brazil, but also in Angola, Mozambique, East Timor, and small parts of São Tomé and Príncipe that lie south of the Equator.
+In terms of size, Colombia is the ninth largest overall country with any land in the Southern Hemisphere, and has a population of 53 million.
+However, much of Colombia is above the equator, and while it has a moderate amount of land below the equator, the land is part of the country's remote Amazonian region.
+Its biggest settlement in the Southern Hemisphere is Leticia, with an estimated population of 50,950 in 2020.
+Somalia has a population of 20 million, but the vast majority of the country is above the equator.
+Somalia's biggest settlement in the Southern Hemisphere is Kismayo, which had a population of 458,000 in 2014.